 Line is doing it.
 Viber and Telegram, too.
 Even Facebook has started.
 It looks like 2016 will be the year of chat bots and conversational marketing.
-A perfect time for ubisend’s conversational marketing platform to launch!
+Perfect timing for ubisend’s chatbot development services!

 According to the latest data from Business Insider, messaging applications have recently outgrown social media apps.

 Before I start getting geeky, I want to briefly explaining what we think conversational marketing is.